Glossary of technical writing terms

 jargon

-Technical language that is used in a profession, or by a group of people.
+Jargon is technical language that is used in a profession, or by a group of people.
 Jargon is suitable in some documentation.
 For example, in a reference manual for SQL programmers, terms such as 'table', 'entity', and '3rd Normal Form' are suitable.
-However, it is not correct to use such terms for the average user of business software.
+But, such terms are not good for the average user of business software.

 JavaHelp

-An open source system from Sun for creating online documentation (http://java.sun.com/javase/technologies/desktop/javahelp/).
+JavaHelp is an open source system from Oracle for creating online documentation (https://en.wikipedia.org/wiki/JavaHelp).

 just-in-time printing